 Spyware is a broad term that encompasses various malicious programmes designed to snoop on users and extract personal data.
 Different types of spyware are distinguished based on their methods of operation, the type of information they target, and their deployment tactics.
 Some of the most common types of spyware include:

 Trojan Horses (Trojans)

 Trojans, named after the famous Greek myth, disguise themselves as legitimate software.
-Unlike viruses, trojans don’t replicate themselves but pave the way for other malware, including spyware, to be installed on the victim’s device.
+Unlike computer viruses, trojans don’t replicate themselves but pave the way for other malware, including spyware, to be installed on the victim’s device.
 Once activated, a trojan can grant cybercriminals remote access to a user’s device, allowing for data theft, system control, and additional malware installation.

 Adware is software that displays unwanted advertisements, usually pop-ups, on a user’s device.
 While not always malicious, adware becomes spyware when it collects data without consent to tailor ads based on user behaviour.
 Beyond the nuisance of intrusive ads, adware redirects users to malicious websites, consumes system resources, and compromises user privacy by tracking browsing habits.